mz4/Crumbs/docs/frontend.md

 ## JAVASCRIPT

 <h3>Execution Context</h3>
-the environment in which code is running.
+The environment in which code is running.
 It is created when your code is executed.
 <br>
 <h3>Global Execution Context creates</h3>
 - Global Object Window (browser)